Bezier Splatting for Fast and Differentiable Vector Graphics Rendering: Experiments

 \subsection{Method Comparison}

-Table \ref{tab:speed_comparison} reports the forward and backward runtime for processing 2,048 curves on an image with a resolution of 2,040×1,344.
-Compared to DiffVG \cite{Li:2020:DVG}, our method significantly accelerates VG rasterization by approximately 20$\times$ faster per forward step and 150$\times$ faster per backward step for open curves.
-For closed curves, our color filling strategy requires sampling 20 additional Bézier curves per closed curve, while our method remains highly efficient, achieving 6$\times$ faster forward and 28.5$\times$ faster backward computation.
+Table \ref{tab:speed_comparison} reports the forward and backward runtime for processing 2,048 curves on an image with a resolution of 2,040$\times$1,344.
+Compared to DiffVG \cite{Li:2020:DVG}, our method significantly accelerates VG rasterization by 31.4$\times$ faster per forward step and 149.2$\times$ faster per backward step for open curves.
+For closed curves, our color filling strategy requires sampling 20 additional Bézier curves per closed curve, while our method remains highly efficient, achieving 6$\times$ faster forward and 18.2$\times$ faster backward computation.

 Table \ref{tab:comparisons_div2k} quantitatively evaluates the quality of differentiable VG representations by three commonly used metrics, MS-SSIM \cite{583d8b59c51a4f3e9bd0b90731111848}, PSNR, and LPIPS \cite{zhang2018perceptual}.
-Our method demonstrates superior performance in both training efficiency and image fidelity, under all curve numbers and open and closed curves.
-Our method achieves 6$\times$-13$\times$ training acceleration compared to DiffVG \cite{Li:2020:DVG} and 68$\times$-90$\times$ compared to LIVE \cite{xu2022live}
+Our method demonstrates higher optimization efficiency and rendering fidelity for both open and closed curves with different curve numbers.

-Fig. \ref{fig:comparison} visually compares DiffVG \cite{Li:2020:DVG}, LIVE \cite{Du:2023:IVE}, and our Bézier splatting under varying numbers of open/closed curves.
-As the number of paths increases, it shows progressive enhancement in the visual details of mountains, lakes, and clouds.
+Fig. \ref{fig:comparison} visually compares DiffVG \cite{Li:2020:DVG}, LIVE \cite{Du:2023:IVE}, \cite{livss}, and our Bézier Splatting under 512 closed curves and 2048 open curves.
 Compared to DiffVG \cite{Li:2020:DVG}, our method captures significantly more fine-grained textures.
-Compared to LIVE \cite{xu2022live}, our method effectively reduces artifacts in the areas of clouds and water, resulting in higher-fidelity rendering results.
+Compared to LIVE \cite{xu2022live}, our method effectively enhances rendering quality, resulting in higher-fidelity results.
 This improvement stems from our method's ability to globally optimize all curves, rather than LIVE's layer-by-layer path-adding strategy.
-By optimizing the entire VG simultaneously, our approach ensures a cohesive and natural appearance, avoiding the accumulation of errors and inconsistencies introduced by layer-wise updates.
+Compared to LIVSS \cite{livss}, our method demonstrates superior ability in preserving fine structural details, especially in text regions.
+Due to its heavy reliance on layer-wise semantic simplification, LIVSS struggles to optimize regions where semantic information is ambiguous or difficult to extract.
+Moreover, by optimizing the entire VG simultaneously, our approach ensures a cohesive and natural appearance, avoiding the accumulation of errors and inconsistencies introduced by layer-wise updates.